-I help clients achieve their goals in divorce quickly and efficiently.
+I help clients navigate divorce and family law issues quickly and efficiently.
 Specifically, I represent Placer County clients in dissolution of marriage, child custody, and related family law cases.
 I am known for my affordable fees, compassionate approach, and efficient resolution of cases.

 I understand that divorce and litigation in family court can be costly.
 To help clients understand their legal options I offer an affordable $200 one-hour consultation.
 After the consultation, if a client wishes to hire me I credit that $200 to their retainer fee.
-Once hired, I continue to deliver cost-effective representation with my $250 hourly rate which is quite low compared to many Roseville divorce attorneys with similar experience.
+Once hired, I continue to deliver cost-effective representation with my $300 hourly rate which is quite low compared to many Roseville & Rocklin divorce attorneys.
 In brief, my reasonable fees have helped many clients afford legal representation from the initial petition to the final order.

 Family law is an emotionally charged practice area.
 Whether a client is filing for divorce, child custody, or a restraining order, I take a compassionate approach to legal representation.
 I can take the time to listen to your concerns and provide sound legal advice until you understand your options.
-At all times the attorney-client relationship should be cooperative; never adversarial.
+At all times the attorney-client relationship should be cooperative; not adversarial.

-Many divorce attorneys are happy to let cases drag on without results.
-The more hearings, paperwork, and conversations, the more these attorneys can charge their clients.
-In contrast, I take a different approach.
-Instead of profiting from endless litigation, I believe in navigating clients toward realistic outcomes.
+Many Rocklin divorce attorneys are happy to let cases drag on without resolution.
+The more hearings, paperwork, and conversations, the more these attorneys can bill their clients.
+Unlike these unscrupulous divorce attorneys, I take a different approach.
+Instead of profiting from endless litigation, I believe in navigating clients toward cost-effective outcomes and negotiated settlements.
+However, when litigation becomes necessary I will aggressively pursue my client’s interests in Placer County family court.

-If you are considering divorce or facing litigation in family court you probably have some questions.
+If you are considering divorce or contesting child custody you probably have some questions.
 To help clients get a better understanding of their case I offer a $200 one-hour consultation at my office.
 In addition, clients who retain my services within 1 week of their consultation will receive a $200 credit to their retainer or flat fee.
 To schedule your consultation call (916) 270-6880 Monday through Friday from 8 AM to 5:30 PM.